forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### References SARS-CoV-2 in Africa

 #### Summary Abdella
- S. Abdella et al., Prevalence of SARS-CoV-2 in urban and rural Ethiopia: Randomized household serosurveys reveal level of spread during the first wave of the pandemic, EClinicalMedicine (2021),
+ S. Abdella et al.,
+ **Prevalence of SARS-CoV-2 in urban and rural Ethiopia: Randomized household serosurveys reveal level of spread during the first wave of the pandemic** EClinicalMedicine (2021),
  <https://doi.org/10.1016/j.eclinm.2021.100880>
 ##### Methods
+* *Type*: Seroprevalence
+* *Investigation Period:* 22.
+July - 2.
+September 2020
-* "We undertook a population-based household seroprevalence serosurvey based on 1856 partici- pants in Ethiopia, in the capital city Addis Ababa, and in Jimma, a middle-sized town in the Oromia region, and its rural surroundings (districts of Seka and Mana), between 22 July and 02 September 2020."
+* "We undertook a population-based household seroprevalence serosurvey based on 1856 participants in Ethiopia, in the capital city Addis Ababa, and in Jimma, a middle-sized town in the Oromia region, and its rural surroundings (districts of Seka and Mana), between 22 July and 02 September 2020."
 * 1856 Participants
 * "We tested one random participant per household for anti-SARS-CoV-2 antibodies using a high specificity rapid diagnos- tic tests (RDTs) and evaluated population seroprevalence using a Bayesian logistic regression model taking into account test performance as well as age and sex of the participants."
 ##### Results